 - 4. Annex 3 (Guidance on Systems of Accounting, Control of Business and Inspection and Report) draws attention to the increasing risks faced by friendly societies in the light of the increasing complexity of operations and the increasing pace of change and risks in the financial markets.
-These factors have led to an increase in the risk that errors and omissions will occur which may give rise to substantial liabilities for officers. - Annex 3 also draws attention to the special duty of care that the officers of a friendly society have in respect of safeguarding the interests of policyholders.
-This duty is recognised in principle 6 of the FSA Principles for Businesses (paying due regard to policyholders interests and treating them fairly).
-In the FSA's view, because of the increasing risk of error and omission, and the possibility that any liabilities which may arise as a result could be substantially greater than an officer's or officers' financial resources to cover them, that duty of care places a responsibility on a committee to consider whether the friendly society should obtain indemnity insurance cover for appropriate officers in the interests of members (see 6).
+These factors have led to an increase in the risk that errors and omissions will occur which may give rise to substantial liabilities for officers. - 5.
+Annex 3 also draws attention to the special duty of care that the officers of a friendly society have in respect of protecting the interests of policyholders.
+This duty is recognised in the PRA and FCA's Principles for Business, including principle 6 of the FCA's Principles for Businesses (paying due regard to policyholders interests and treating them fairly).
+In the PRA's view, because of the increasing risk of error and omission, and the possibility that any liabilities which may arise as a result could be substantially greater than an officer's or officers' financial resources to cover them, that duty of care places a responsibility on a committee to consider whether the friendly society should obtain indemnity insurance cover for appropriate officers in the interests of members (see 6).